AdobeDocs/commerce-frontend-core/src/pages/guide/css/themes.md

 The CSS class names can be assigned in both templates and layouts.

-This topic describes how stylesheets are located by default in the Magento application file system, and the recommended way to include CSS files in layouts.
+This topic describes how stylesheets are located by default in the application file system, and the recommended way to include CSS files in layouts.

-## How Magento stylesheet files are organized
+## How stylesheet files are organized

 Conventionally, CSS and Less files are stored only in themes.
 [Module](https://glossary.magento.com/module) directories do not contain any default styles.